1310840433/madVR-Options-Explained/README.md

 -madVR currently always switches to 23Hz when having forced film mode on while playing 59i content, this is often optimal, but not always.
 With no good way for madVR to know it goes with 23 Hz.

 Theoretical rendering path:
 It is oversimplified and a lot of what madVR does is not included.
+See screenshots folder.